-- 11. Any teacher in the district may apply for a vacant position at any Tier III or Tier IV school at any time during the school year, notwithstanding any timeline established for a transfer process. - 12.
+- 10. Any teacher in the district may apply for a vacant position at any Tier III or Tier IV school at any time during the school year, notwithstanding any timeline established for a transfer process. - 11.
 Retention of teachers at a Tier III or Tier IV school is within the discretion of the principal.
 Principals will be encouraged to retain teachers who receive a rating of Highly Effective or Effective.
-If the principal decides that the teacher is not to be retained, the teacher will be referred to as a "transfer" the same as any teacher who elects to transfer and may participate in the voluntary or involuntary transfer periods.
 If the teacher does not find a new position, the district will place them.
-A teacher who is transferred under this provision, may submit a written request for a meeting to the Assistant Superintendent for Human Resources who will schedule a meeting with the Area Superintendent, the teacher and his/her representative.
-The principal and other staff called upon by the Assistant Superintendent for Human Resources will also be present at the meeting.
+A teacher who is transferred under this provision may submit a written request for a meeting to the Associate Superintendent for Human Resources who will schedule a meeting with the Area Superintendent, the teacher and his/her The principal and other staff called upon by the Associate representative.
+Superintendent for Human Resources will also be present at the meeting.
 The principal will explain the basis upon which the decision not to retain the teacher was made.
-The Area Superintendent and the Assistant Superintendent for Human Resources will determine the appropriateness of the principal's decision.
+The Area Superintendent and the Associate Superintendent for Human Resources will determine the appropriateness of the principal's decision.
 Such determination shall be in their sole discretion and shall not require just cause.
-There shall be no appeal from or challenge to their decision nor shall it constitute a basis for grievance. - 13.
-Prior to the dates established for the voluntary or involuntary transfer deadlines, teachers may notify their principal of their decision to transfer out of the Tier III or Tier IV school for the following year.
-A person who is transferred under this provision may participate in the voluntary or involuntary transfer periods.
-If the teacher does not find a new position, the district will place them prior to the start of the new school year. - 14.
+There shall be no appeal from or challenge to their decision nor shall it constitute a basis for grievance. - 12.
+Prior to the dates established for the transfer deadlines, teachers may notify their principal of their decision to transfer out of the Tier III or Tier IV school for the following year.
+A person who is transferred under this provision may participate in the transfer periods.
+If the teacher does not find a new position, the district will place them prior to the start of the new school year. - 13.
 If a school drops from a Tier I or Tier II School to a Tier III school, additional transfer rights are triggered as a result of such change.
 If a teacher decides that they are unable to work any additional time required of a Tier III School, they must notify the principal by the third contract day of the school year and the principal will either effectuate an immediate transfer of the teacher or will relieve the teacher of the requirement to work any extended hours until such time as the principal is reasonably able to effectuate the transfer.
 If the principal determines that such grade change necessitates a change in staff at the school (and principals are encouraged to retain teachers who receive a rating of Highly Effective or Effective), the principal will notify the effected teacher as soon as possible and no later than the third contract day of the school year.
 If the principal decides that the teacher is not to be retained under this provision, they will be placed in a position at a different school.
-A teacher who is transferred under this provision, may submit a written request for a meeting to the Assistant Superintendent for Human Resources who will schedule a meeting with the Area Superintendent, the teacher and his/her representative.
-The principal and other staff called upon by the Assistant Superintendent for Human Resources will also be present at the meeting.
+A teacher who is transferred under this provision may submit a written request for a meeting to the Associate Superintendent for Human Resources who will schedule a meeting with the Area Superintendent, the teacher and his/her representative.
+The principal and other staff called upon by the Associate Superintendent for Human Resources will also be present at the meeting.
 The principal will explain the basis upon which the decision not to retain the teacher was made.
-The Area Superintendent and the Assistant Superintendent for Human Resources will determine the appropriateness of the principal's decision. determination shall be in their sole discretion and shall not require just cause.
+The Area Superintendent and the Associate

+Superintendent for Human Resources will determine the appropriateness of the principal's decision.
+Such determination shall be in their sole discretion and shall not require just cause.
 There shall be no appeal from or challenge to their decision nor shall it constitute a basis for grievance.